technoplusmz/todo-app/README.md

 ## Non functional requirements
 - use the provided design
-- to add todo users must use the input provided by the design and press enter
+- to add todo, users must use the input provided by the design and press enter
-- to mark as done or undone users must click at the circle at the left corner of the todo
+- to mark as done or undone, users must click at the circle at the left corner of the todo
 - all done todos should appear at the end of the list
 - it should be responsive so we can use on our smart phones
 - use your creativity ;)